NXPHoverGames/RDDRONE-BMS772/README.md

 NXP has battery emulators that may be used during testing: https://www.nxp.com/design/development-boards/analog-toolbox/6-cell-battery-pack-to-supply-mc33772-evbs:BATT-6EMULATOR.

-This readme files will explain how to get the right nuttx and nuttx-apps repository with the BMS5.0 patches and build the BMS software (create a binary file).
+This readme files will explain how to get the right nuttx and nuttx-apps repository with the BMS4.0 patches and build the BMS software (create a binary file).
 This will work best on a linux machine, you could use a virtual machine for it.

 See this webpage for the NuttX quickstart guide: https://nuttx.apache.org/docs/latest/quickstart/quickstart.html.

-## Dependencies
-git
-unzip
-curl

 ## Make sure git is installed
 If git is not installed, open a terminal and type the following commands: